FREQUENTLY ASKED QUESTIONS.....THE RISING DRAGON "FAQ" PAGE

-Good Question, click on "Give me instructions", and you'll be shown a copy of the instructions we hand out to our customers.
+Good Question, click on "Give me instructions", (to be updated soon) and you'll be shown a copy of the instructions we hand out to our customers.
 You can always print it out if you want to keep it handy.
 I can tell you that lately we've chosen to carry a new product by the H2O company that manufactures in the USA, no less, a greaseless cream that is fantastic for the care of your tattoo without messing up clothes or bedsheets.

 I'm a firm believer of showers, they are great.
 Cleaning any kind of cut is good for you.
 If there is any residue leftover from getting the tattoo, cleaning it gives germs nothing to feed on.
 On the other hand you should stay out of pool water and salty beach water until at least 7 days after your tattooing.